 2. Toro Negro State Forest (Bosque Estatal de Toro Negro)

-- Overview: Located in the rugged Cordillera Central mountain range, Toro Negro offers a cooler, cloud forest environment and boasts Puerto Rico’s highest peak accessible by trail, Cerro de Punta (though the final summit access might be restricted, the views from nearby are still impressive).
-It’s generally less crowded than El Yunque.
+Overview: Located in the rugged Cordillera Central mountain range, Toro Negro offers a cooler, cloud forest environment and boasts Puerto Rico’s highest peak accessible by trail, Cerro de Punta.
+At over 4,000 feet elevation, this state forest provides a dramatically different hiking experience from coastal trails, with misty cloud forests, cooler temperatures, and challenging terrain that rewards experienced hikers with spectacular panoramic views.

-- Various trails wind through the forest, often less marked than El Yunque, requiring good navigation skills.
+- Forest Loop Trails: Various trails wind through the cloud forest, often less marked than El Yunque trails, requiring good navigation skills and GPS backup.
+Trail conditions can change rapidly due to weather.

 3. Guánica State Forest & Biosphere Reserve (Bosque Estatal de Guánica)

-- Overview: A complete contrast to El Yunque, Guánica is one of the best-preserved subtropical dry forests in the world.
-Located in the arid southwest corner of the island, it showcases cacti, unique birds, and coastal views.
-It’s a designated UNESCO Biosphere Reserve.
+Overview: A complete contrast to El Yunque, Guánica is one of the best-preserved subtropical dry forests in the world.
+Located in the arid southwest corner of Puerto Rico, this UNESCO Biosphere Reserve showcases an extraordinary desert-like ecosystem with towering cacti, endemic bird species, and dramatic coastal vistas.
+The forest represents one of the Caribbean’s most unique hiking experiences.

 4. Cabo Rojo National Wildlife Refuge & Los Morrillos Lighthouse